Logs can be used to store pretty much anything to your interface. Let’s create our first log.

 Using with unify.Log()

-is the best practice, as this avoids the need to pass explicit log handles throughout your program.
+as this avoids the need to pass explicit log handles throughout your program.

 argument):